JohnPittman/packagebuilder-js/README.md

 - gulp test (Unit specifications)
 - gulp build (Test, folder clean-ups, minification, source maps, renaming)
 - gulp deploy (Test, build, versioning)
+- gulp deploy--version-down

+Note: Look through the packagebuilder.js module for more commands, however, the main ones just use others as helper tasks to fix things the they couldn't could not do as one.
+Things like the deploy--version-down task was made because I bump the version by the wrong type sometimes and would have to go into each file to change and save then re-run gulp deploy so it makes it less tidious.

 <h1>Usage</h1>